ansys/pydpf-core/docs/source/index.rst

 DPF capabilities are accessible when DPF Server files are available.
 These files can be accessed using:

-- the **Ansys installer**.
+- The **Ansys installer**.
 To use it, download the standard installation using your preferred distribution channel, and install Ansys following the installer instructions.
 For information on getting a licensed copy of Ansys, visit the `Ansys website <https://www.ansys.com/>`_.